- Education and Science»

 Influencing the Future

 The emerald ash borer problem is urgent and needs to be dealt with as soon as possible.
 If the beetle population continues to spread, the ecological and economic losses will be severe.
-Humans caused the EAB problem in North America and are still contributing to it; it's up to us to solve this problem in the best way possible.
+Humans caused the EAB problem in North America and are still contributing to it; it's up to us to solve the problem in the best way possible.

 © 2012 Linda Crampton